FREEDM-DGI/FREEDM/docs/devices/index.rst

 +-------------+--------------------------+----------------------------+

 The communication protocol the DGI uses to communicate with its physical devices depends on the type of physical adapter configured to run with the DGI.
 For most cases, configuration of the DGI physical adapters requires modification of another *adapter.xml* configuration file.
-A tutorial for setting up physical adapters, as well as modification of this file, can be found at :ref:`configure-adapters`.
 The adapter types supported by the DGI are included in the following table.

 +--------------+------------------------+-------------------+---------------------+
 | Adapter Type | Communication Protocol | Communicates With | Documentation       |